-Our veterinary staff has extensive experience in both general and advanced surgical procedures.
+Our veterinary staff has extensive experience in general surgical procedures.
 Our combined knowledge and years of experience allows us to perform the most effective and safe surgeries possible.

 Before surgery, we will have a pre-operative appointment to determine if your pet is healthy enough to undergo the procedure, and to discuss details of the surgery with you.
 We understand that when your dear pet is about to have a surgical procedure, emotions can run high.
 Before, during, and after the operation, we will make sure to listen to your concerns, offer advice, and provide materials and information so you can feel prepared and knowledgeable.